5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/under-development.md

 ## MBS development over Open5GS

 The 5G-MAG Reference Tools for MBS currently target:
-- Multicast transport over N6mb (from AF to MB-UPF).
+- MBS Session provisioning in the MB-SMF (e.g. by an MBSF) via reference point Nmb1.
+- Direct multicast data ingest by the MB-UPF from an AF/AS via reference point N6mb.
-- Shared delivery on the 5G Core (from MB-UPF to gNBs).
+- Shared delivery of multicast packets from the MB-UPF via individual GTP-U tunnels to one or more gNodeBs in the 5G Core.
-- Point to Multipoint (PTM) delivery on RAN (from gNBs to UE).
+- Point-to-Multipoint (PTM) delivery of multicast packets from a gNodeB to UEs via the RAN.

+The 5G-MAG Reference Tools for **MBS User Services** add the following functionality:
+- MBSTF Distribution Session management (e.g. by an MBSF) via reference point Nmb2.
+- Ingest of objects by the MBSTF from the MBS Application Provider (AF/AS) via reference point Nmb8, using either a pull- or push-based object acquisition method.
+- Delivery of ingested objects in a FLUTE Session multicast sent as multicast ALC packets from an MBSTF to an MB-UPF via a reference point Nmb9 unicast tunnel.

 The following features are supported:
-- `MB-SMF TMGI Service API` (Following 3GPP TS 29.532 - Release 17.4.0)
+- `MB-SMF TMGI Service API` (Following 3GPP TS 29.532 V17.4.0)
   - TMGI Allocate Service operation
   - TMGI Deallocate Service operation
 - `MB-SMF MBS Session Service API` (Following 3GPP TS 29.532 - Release 17.4.0)